 Basis of Qualified Opinion

-Attention is also invited to note No 12.3 of the financial statements for amount shownunder the head "long term advance Rs.
-1887.92 Lacs given to various partieson account of franchisee fee and other expenses for acquiring rights of Realogy Corpn.Inc.
-USA for their brand (Century 21) which is recoverable from its subsidiary Century 21Properties (India) Pvt.
+Attention is also invited to Note No 5.3 of the financial statements for amount shownunder the head "long term advance Rs.
+1887.92 Lakhs given to various partieson account of franchisee fee and other expenses for acquiring rights of Realogy Corpn.Inc.
+USA for their brand (Century 21) which is recoverable from its Subsidiary Century 21Properties (India) Pvt.
 Ltd as and when the rights will be transferred to it".
 It isrelevant to note that the amount has been advanced since long and rights have not beentransferred so far. b.
-We draw attention to note 12.4 the company has advanced as loan asum of Rs.854.67 Lacs to two parties as interest free unsecured loan the same is inviolation of sub section 7 of section 186 of the Companies Act 2013.
-This sub sectionrequires the "No loans shall be given under this section at a rate lower than theprevailing yield of one year three year five year or ten year Government Securityclosest to the tenure of the loan. c.
-During the year and amount of Rs.49.02 Lacshas been written off under the head exceptional items on account of expenditure incurredduring previous years for Lease hold Improvements of buildings which were taken on leaseas the lease has been cancelled /revoked during the year.
+We draw attention to Note 5.4 the Company has advanced as loan asum of Rs.
+952.83 Lakhs to two parties as interest free unsecured loan the same is inviolation of Sub Section Rs. of Section 186 of the Companies Act 2013.
+This Sub Sectionrequires the "No loans shall be given under this section at a rate lower than theprevailing yield of one year three year five year or ten year Government Securityclosest to the tenure of the loan.

 Our opinion is not modified in respect of these matters.

-Referred to in paragraph 1 under Report on other Legal and RegulatoryRequirements section of our report of even date.
-We report that:
+Referred to in paragraph 1 under Report on other Legal and RegulatoryRequirements' section of our report of even date.

 (b) As explained to us fixed assets have been physically verified by the management atreasonable intervals; no material discrepancies were noticed on such verification.